Last updated May 30th, 2022.

 To even begin making a profit, you would already have to considerably outperform investment benchmarks like the S&P 500 in order to beat inflation and earn a profit in real terms.

 Hence, for the foreseeable future, you would likely be losing money in real terms if owning Turkish lira.
+It’s certainly among the worst currencies in Asia.

 While Indonesia’s rupiah has remained stable over the past few years, a ten-year chart shows a different story of consistent long term depreciation.